Grow your business successfully

 As a growing business, your own experience can be even more valuable.
 You will be able to build up an in-depth picture of what customers want, how they behave and which of your marketing approaches work best.

 Taking the time to talk to key customers pays off.
 Your suppliers and other business partners can be important sources of market information.
 You should encourage your employees to share what they know about customers and the market.
-See customer research: what you need to know and understand your customers' needs.
+See what you need to know about customer research.

 Product and service development

-As products (and services) age, sales growth and profit margins reduce.
+As products and services age, sales growth and profit margins reduce.
 Understanding where your products are in their product life cycle can help you maximise profitability.
 You also need to invest in innovation to bring new, profitable products to market.
-See how to research and develop ideas, new products and services.

 The more you succeed, the more competitors react to what you are doing.
 A market-leading offer one day may be no better than average a few months later.
 Loyal customers can be quick to find alternative suppliers who provide a better deal.
-By understanding your competitors, you can put your business in a better position to react to any moves they make in the market.
+It's important to create marketing strategies that take advantage of your competitors' weaknesses, and improve your own business performance.